willmendesneto/perf-marks/README.md

 ![Perf marks](./images/perf-marks.png)

+### Why perf-marks?

-The simplest and lightweight solution for [User Timing API](https://developer.mozilla.org/en-US/docs/Web/API/User_Timing_API) in Javascript.
+That's the simplest and lightweight solution for [User Timing API](https://developer.mozilla.org/en-US/docs/Web/API/User_Timing_API) in Javascript.
 Simple how it should be.

+You can find more details about it in the slides "[User Timing API: because performance matters](http://bit.ly/user-timing-api-because-perf-matters)"

 ## Contributing